 The garden on the Aventine Hill offers a great view of the Basilica of San Pietro.
 It covers an area of 7,800 square meters.
 The garden was planted in anticipation of the importation of the first orange trees, which came from San Domenico, Spain, in 1220.
 Saint Dominic then built his monastery here.

-Any man in love in Rome knows that the orange garden is a perfect place for a wedding proposal.
+Any man in love in Rome knows that the Garden of Oranges is a perfect place for a wedding proposal.
 Others enjoy the garden as an opportunity to slip away from the bustle of the city.

-The second moniker of the Orange Garden, Savello Park, was given after the park was founded here by the nobleman Savolos, born here in 1932.
+The second nickname of the Garden of Oranges, Savello Park, was given after the park was founded here by the nobleman Savolos, born here in 1932.
 The park was established in the area of an ancient fortress.

 A little tip - if you walk from the garden to the Monastery of the Knights of Malta, to house number 3 on the road, you will see a door with a peephole.
-The opening is known as the "the Aventine keyhole" and will allow you to view a long, neatly trimmed avenue of trees with the Dome in St. Peter Vatican in the center.
+The opening is known as the "the Aventine keyhole" and will allow you to view a long, neatly trimmed avenue of trees with the Dome of St. Peter in the Vatican at its the center.